Vichacorn/gotut/README.md

 - go to http://localhost:8000/agg

 ### Note
-goserver2.go is implemented version with gorutine
+- goserver2.go is implemented version with gorutine
+- Don't forget to comment one of goserver if you want to run.